TRAINING

 Sequencing of the 16S rRNA gene is a well established method of determining the bacterial taxonomic composition of microbiomes.
 This has been used for human and animal body sites, soil, sewage, clouds, deserts, permafrost and many other environments.
 This course will give you the ability to describe the advantages and disadvantages of 16S rRNA sequencing, and analyse 16S rRNA datasets with the QIIME2 bioinformatics platform.

-Metabarcoding for diet analysis and environmental DNA (May 2021, March 2022, Sep 2022, Feb 2023, Mar 24; in person Sep 2023)
+Metabarcoding for diet analysis and environmental DNA (May 2021, Mar 2022, Sep 2022, Feb 2023)

 Sequencing DNA barcodes from mixed sources of DNA is an increasingly used way to survey biodiversity, whether analysing dietary content from faecal-derived DNA or monitoring aquatic species from water-derived DNA.
 This course will give an overview of metabarcoding with different barcoding genes to target particular taxa.
 Using an example data set we will go from raw sequence data through to assigning taxonomy to the sequence variants.